How to Hem Curtains without Sewing (Two Ways!)

 While the curtains are still hanging on the rod, fold the bottom of the curtains under to your desired length and pin them at that length.
 Don’t worry about them being perfect, you can finetune the exact length in the next step.

 If you’re not sure what length you want your curtains, browse through pinterest to get some ideas!
 I recommend all standard window curtains at least go down to floor length, but you may like another style!
-I even have some curtains that are slightly puddled, like below:
+I even have some curtains that are slightly puddled, like the below image:

 Source: Blinds.com via Pinterest